 In Adapty’s case, Deckhouse’s dynamic autoscaling came in handy.
 Our client sometimes experiences sudden traffic spikes: for example, the number of RPS can jump from an average of 2,000 to 30,000 — and then drop just as quickly.
 To handle such situations, dozens of backup application replicas were running on AWS virtual machines.
 Most of the time, these VMs were idle.

 The werf CI/CD tool has also contributed to the autoscaling process optimization.
 Adapty uses the HPA (Horizontal Pod Autoscaler) to control the number of Pods.
 This resulted in an unforeseen problem.
-Suppose that the number of replicas specified in the Deployment config is limited to 25 Pods, and the application is experiencing a traffic spike.
+Suppose that the number of replicas specified in the Deployment configuration is limited to 25 Pods and the application experiences a traffic spike.
 In that case, HPA increases the number of Pods to, say, 100.
 If you roll an update at that point, the number of Pods will be reset to 25, leading to service delays.
 We got around this problem by adding the

 replicas-on-creation annotation when deploying the application using werf and zeroing the

 replicas: N parameter in the Deployment.

 Deckhouse provides similar automation for disks: it can provision them automatically.
 Suppose you need to deploy a database that requires persistent storage.
 You can provision it via the Deckhouse storage classes.
-To do so, all you have to do is specify the desired disk size and type in the YAML manifest.
+To do so, you need just to specify the desired disk size and type in the YAML manifest.
 Speaking of disks, another handy Deckhouse feature is the ability to expand the PVC (PersistentVolumeClaim) in a cluster or YAML with subsequent redeployment.

 Amazon’s ECS tasks (the equivalent of Pods in AWS) were prone to crashing due to a lack of memory and then could not restart afterwards.
 While the cause of the first problem could usually be identified, that wasn’t the case with the second one.
 Adapty had to develop a workaround script that ran every 30 seconds and checked for all the tasks, restarting the crashed ones.
 Switching to K8s has eliminated this problem.
 If some Pod crashes, Kubernetes restarts it, and you can find the cause of the problem using the standard K8s tools.